AstraKode/BlockchainEdu/README.md

 These use cases demonstrate the versatility and potential of decentralized applications in various industries, offering solutions that are secure, transparent, and efficient, while empowering users with greater control and autonomy over their digital interactions and assets.

 ## Section 5: Resources

+**Books**
+Blockchain Technology Explained
+The Basics of Bitcoins and Blockchains
+Blockchain Bubble or Revolution
+Bitcoin Clarity
+Inventing Bitcoin
+Mastering Bitcoin: Unlocking Digital Cryptocurrencies

 ## Subsection 6.1: FAQ.md
 ## Subsection 6.2: Forum-links

+Given the dynamic and quick event pace in the Blockchain industry its important to be monitor the latest regulatory developments.
+[EU Commission](https://blockchain-observatory.ec.europa.eu/reports_en) is a good place to start.